ryan-neil/react-resources/README.md

 export default Profile;
 ```

 This is extremely useful for creating different profile pages for different users.
-We should note that it is recommended to use an id in the params rather than the users name.
-We could then make an API request using that `id` that was passed into the URL.
+We should note that it is recommended to use an `id` in the params rather than the users' name.

 [⬆ Top](#Table-of-Contents)